Spencerbuckner/World-Happiness-ML-Prediction/README.md

 ## Data Gathering

 Data was collected from the UN Happiness Report for the years 2015-2017 [Happiness Report](https://www.kaggle.com/unsdsn/world-happiness)

-Data was also gathered from [Our World in Data](https://ourworldindata.org/)
+Data was also sourced from [Our World in Data](https://ourworldindata.org/)

 ## Data Dictionary